J&K summit expected to bring in Rs 10,000 crore investments

 "90 percent of Kashmir free of daytime restrictions"

-The meet will provide J-K an opportunity to showcase its strengths, strategies and potential, the state's Principal Secretary (Industries), Naveen Choudhary, told reporters.
+The meet will provide J&K with an opportunity to showcase its strengths, strategies and potential, the state's Principal Secretary (Industries), Naveen Choudhary, told reporters.

 It will also help allay fears and apprehensions in the minds of trade and business communities outside the state, he added.

-The announcement comes a week after the Centre scrapped special status to Jammu and Kashmir under Article 370 of the Constitution.
+The announcement comes a week after the Centre scrapped special status to J&K under Article 370 of the Constitution.
 Among the reasons cited was that the provision had restricted the state's industrial growth and development.

 The Confederation of Indian Industries (CII) will be the national partner for the investors meet.
 An MoU has been signed by Jammu and Kashmir Trade Promotion Organisation (JKTPO) and CII for organisation and management of the event, the official said.

-Trade and industry organisations will come to know firsthand about the business- friendly policies of the government, assess infrastructure, natural resources, raw material and skill and un-skilled manpower available and identify business opportunities in the state, he said.
+Trade and industry organisations will come to know firsthand about the business-friendly policies of the government, assess infrastructure, natural resources, raw material and skill and un-skilled manpower available and identify business opportunities in the state, he said.

 Inside story of how India thwarted Pakistan's attempt to raise Kashmir issue